saivenky/saivenky.github.io/_posts/2023-01-24-great-content-takes-time.md

   - coding
 created: 2023-01-24
 ---
 Great content takes time.
 This is no surprise, but producing great content also take practice.
-And if you practice every day, then don't get a lot of time.
+And if you practice every day, then you don't get a lot of time.

 I realize this is a narrow view of practicing writing.
 And since I'm new at it, the closest analogy I can produce is to programming.